ethanokamura/perfectline/src/content/linked-list/indexing.md

     std::swap((*this)[i], (*this)[size() - 1 - i]);
 }
 ```
-Note that this uses `std::swap` but you can easily write your own swap function.
+Note that this uses `std::swap` but you can easily write your swap function.

 ## Contains?
 Let's say we want to find out if the list contains a certain value.
 Well, now we can do this with a simple for loop.